Instanton moduli spaces and $\mathscr W$-algebras

 \subsection{Organization of the paper}

-In Section \ref{sec:preliminaries} we discuss some generalities about Uhlenbeck spaces.
-Section \ref{sec:local} is devoted to the general discussion of hyperbolic restriction and Section \ref{sec:hyper-uhlenbeck} --- to hyperbolic restriction on Uhlenbeck spaces.
-In Section \ref{sec:typeA} we relate the constructions and results of Section \ref{sec:hyper-uhlenbeck} to certain constructions of \cite{MO} in the case when $G$ is of type $A$.
-Section \ref{sec:w-algebra-repr} is devoted to the construction of the action of the algebra $\calW_k(\grg)$ on $M_{\bF_G}(\ba)$ along the lines presented above.
-Section \ref{sec:R-matrix} is devoted to the discussion of ``geometric $R$-matrices".
+In Chapter~\ref{sec:preliminaries} we discuss some generalities about Uhlenbeck spaces.
+Chapter~\ref{sec:local} is devoted to the general discussion of hyperbolic restriction and Chapter~\ref{sec:hyper-uhlenbeck} --- to hyperbolic restriction on Uhlenbeck spaces.
+In Chapter~\ref{sec:typeA} we relate the constructions and results of Chapter~\ref{sec:hyper-uhlenbeck} to certain constructions of \cite{MO} in the case when $G$ is of type $A$.
+Chapter~\ref{sec:w-algebra-repr} is devoted to the construction of the action of the algebra $\calW_k(\grg)$ on $M_{\bF_G}(\ba)$ along the lines presented above.
+Chapter~\ref{sec:R-matrix} is devoted to the discussion of ``geometric $R$-matrices".